 24. Negotiation Skills

-Being able to negotiate effectively is key, whether you’re in sales, management, or customer service.
+Being capable to negotiate effectively is key, whether you’re in sales, management, or customer service.
 Employers value candidates who can find mutually beneficial solutions in difficult conversations.

-How to showcase: Provide examples of times when you negotiated a deal, settled a conflict, or worked with stakeholders to reach a favorable agreement.
+How to showcase: Give examples of times when you negotiated a deal, settled a conflict, or worked with stakeholders to reach a favorable agreement.

 25. Professionalism

-Professionalism encompasses how you present yourself, communicate, and act in the workplace.
+Professionalism encompasses how you show yourself, communicate, and act in the workplace.
 Employers look for candidates who carry themselves with integrity and uphold a professional attitude in all situations.

-How to showcase: Highlight your ability to remain professional, especially in challenging situations, such as handling difficult customers or high-pressure deadlines.
+How to showcase: Highlight your ability to stay professional, especially in challenging situations, such as handling difficult customers or high-pressure deadlines.

 How do I stand out as an IT Professional?